Terms and Definitions: S

 (also spelled synesthesia, from Grk. "perceiving

-together"): A rhetorical trope involving shifts in imagery.
+together"): A rhetorical trope involving shifts in imagery or sensory metaphors.

 It involves taking one type of sensory input (sight, sound,